unixpi/probabilistic-programming-QT/README.md

 # Simulations
 I will also experiment with using simulations to provide answers to probability problems.

-cancer-cluster.ml provides an answer to a problem on randomness posted by Nassim Nicholas Taleb on twitter.
+https://github.com/sachaysl/probabilistic-programming-QT/blob/master/cancer-cluster.ml  provides an answer to a problem on randomness posted by Nassim Nicholas Taleb on twitter.

-wilensky.ml provides an answer to a counter-intuitive problem posed by the computer scientist Uri Wilensky.
+https://github.com/sachaysl/probabilistic-programming-QT/blob/master/wilensky.ml provides an answer to a counter-intuitive problem posed by the computer scientist Uri Wilensky.

 # Motivations
 I subscribe to the hypothesis that probabilistic programming could do for Bayesian machine learning what Theano and TensorFlow have done for neural networks.